Infectious Laryngotracheitis in Chickens

 - foamy eyes and bubbles in the eyes

 - decreasing egg-production

 These symptoms typically appear within one or two weeks of incubation after exposure to the virus.
 Veterinarians often find bloody lumen and mucus in the windpipe of the chicken during a postmortem examination.

 The symptoms are similar to other respiratory diseases, especially for mild virus strains.
 Conditions resembling the same symptoms are:

 A veterinarian can make a correct diagnosis by testing for antibodies.

-Vaccinated birds will suffer less when infected.
-Symptoms only appear when the virus is active and there are no clinical signs when the virus is dormant in the body.
+Vaccinated birds will suffer less when infected by the Laryngotracheitis virus.
+Symptoms only appear when the virus is active, and there are no clinical signs when the virus is dormant in the body.

 The virus can be introduced to a flock via:

 - adding new flock members that carry the virus, either actively or passively

 - carrying around virus particles on clothes, tools, or human skin